 CATEGORY POSSIBLE DESTINATIONS RATIONALE

 Latin America s6(a)

+M:441- 5 0 s6(a)

-Middle East & Africa s6(a)
+Middle East & Africa [30(a)]

 Proposed Prime Minister travel, October 2017-March 2018

 We recommend that the Prime Minister follow a similar programme of building up key relationships to support her leadership diplomacy.
 The imminence of two major Asia-Pacific regional meetings, the APEC Leaders Meeting and the East Asia Summit, means that she will have an early opportunity to meet all key regional counterparts, including an early meeting with Australian Prime Minister Turnbull ahead of the annual talks scheduled for next March.